SAP/luigi/docs/navigation-parameters-reference.md

 - **showMainAppEntry** includes the link to the root of the Luigi application in the drop-down using the **title** specified in the **settings/header** section of the configuration as a label.
 - **items** defines the list of apps.
 App element properties are:
   - **title** defines the app title.
 This is shown in the app switcher drop-down as well as the title in the header of the Luigi application if a user is in the context of the app.
   - **subTitle** defines the app sub-title.
-This is shown as the sub-title in the header of the Luigi application if user is in the context of the app.
+This is shown as the sub-title in the header of the Luigi application if a user is in the context of the app.
   - **link** defines the link to the app.
 This is a link within the Luigi application that defines the root of the app.
 It is used to switch to the app if the drop-down entry is selected as well as to determine if user is in a scope of an app to render the corresponding title and sub-title in the header of the Luigi application.